exakat/php-dictionary/dictionary/pseudo-variable.ini.rst

 	:og:locale: en
 .. raw:: html

-	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","name":"Pseudo-variable","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Mon, 15 Jun 2026 11:03:59 +0000","dateModified":"Mon, 15 Jun 2026 11:03:59 +0000","description":"A pseudo-variable is a term used to describe a variable that looks like a variable but does not represent one","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/Pseudo-variable.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>
+	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","name":"Pseudo-variable","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Sat, 11 Jul 2026 09:05:31 +0000","dateModified":"Sat, 11 Jul 2026 09:05:31 +0000","description":"A pseudo-variable is a term used to describe a variable that looks like a variable but does not represent one","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/Pseudo-variable.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>

 Pseudo-variable
 ---------------

 A pseudo-variable is a term used to describe a variable that looks like a variable but does not represent one.
-Instead, it is a special case that has a specific meaning within its context.
-In PHP, ``$this`` is the only pseudo-variable: it represents the object that is called.
+Instead, it is a special case that has a specific meaning within its context. ``$this`` is the only pseudo-variable: it represents the object that is called.

 .. code-block:: php